ualberta-mueller-group/MCGS/docs/style.md

 ```

 ### Spaces
-Leave spaces between around operators, but not unary operators:
+Leave spaces around binary operators, but not unary operators:
 ```
 int x = 4 + 5;
 int y = *some_pointer;
 ++y;
+int z = some_pointer[x];
 ```

 Leave spaces between statements of a for loop's "head", unless the statement is empty: